How Much Does a Lapse in Coverage Affect Insurance Rates?

 All of that is on top of the rate increase you'll pay when you restart coverage.

 An at-fault accident without coverage can cost far more than any premium savings.
-In at-fault states, you'd be personally responsible for the other driver's medical bills, vehicle damage and legal costs if they sue.
-No-fault states require drivers to claim under their own policy.
-Without one, you absorb all your own costs and remain liable for damage to others.
-A single uninsured accident can produce bills that far exceed years of premium payments.
+In at-fault states, you're personally responsible for the other driver's medical bills, repair costs and attorney fees if they sue.
+No-fault states work differently: drivers file claims under their own policy regardless of who caused the crash.
+Without one, you cover all your own costs and still owe damages to others.

 A lapse can also trigger an SR-22 requirement in some states.
 An SR-22 is a certificate of financial responsibility your insurer files with the state, confirming you carry the minimum required coverage.
 Drivers who need one pay higher premiums for the filing period, which runs three to five years in most states.
 Not every insurer writes SR-22 policies, so a lapse that leads to this requirement can also shrink the pool of carriers willing to cover you.